Zeuzif/ocp-prepation/chapter4/README.md

 the main benifit of streams is to focus on the what rather on the how.

 keep in mind, if you reverse intermediate ops of stream you can get different results.

+#### Primitive streams
+- IntStream : used for the primitive types int, short, byte and char.
+- LongStream : used for long.
+- DoubleStream : used for double and float.

+how to generate primitive streams:
+- generate
+- of
+- iterate
+- range, rangeClosed (new)
+- mapping from another stream ex: mapToInt